- Safeguarding Week 2024

 Attendees will be provided with an understanding of the signs they might see which could indicate a child is being exploited before being supported to know how to respond to concerns.
 This session will end by sign-posting people who want more information about relevant resources.

+Click here to find out more and to book a place.
 Child Sexual Abuse and Exploitation Conference - Prevention, Emerging Trends and Themes

 Lucy Faithfull Foundation and NWG Network have joined forces to bring you an exciting opportunity to hear from both organisations who are experts in their areas of tackling child sexual abuse and exploitation.
 Each has strong links with grassroots practitioners and a desire to share what they learn from their work, including what they see as new and emerging trends and themes when dealing with sexual abuse and exploitation.